MicrosoftDocs/visualstudio-docs/docs/sharepoint/how-to-add-a-property-to-sharepoint-projects.md

 ms.workload:
   - "office"
 ---
-# How to: Add a Property to SharePoint Projects
+# How to: Add a property to SharePoint projects
   You can use a project extension to add a property to any SharePoint project.
 The property appears in the **Properties** window when the project is selected in **Solution Explorer**.

  The following steps assume that you have already created a project extension.
 For more information, see [How to: Create a SharePoint Project Extension](../sharepoint/how-to-create-a-sharepoint-project-extension.md).